Updated July 27, 2023

 The following example of Comparative Advantage provides an overview of the most popular comparative advantages.

 Comparative Advantage can be defined as a firm’s or the organization’s comparative advantage: its ability to produce service or goods compared to another firm or entity at a lower opportunity cost.

 Economist David Ricardo was the one who first coined the terminology of comparative advantage.
-According to his theory, the country should specialize in what they enjoy this advantage and should import in which the country lacks or is behind.
+According to his theory, the country should specialize in what they enjoy this advantage and should import what the country lacks or is behind.

 Examples of Comparative Advantage in the real world (With Excel Template)

 Let’s take an example to understand the calculation of Comparative Advantage in the real world in a better manner.

 Below are a few examples of Comparative Advantages:

 Consider 2 countries (the United States and the United Kingdom) that use input such as labor to produce 2 different goods: cloth and wine.

 In the United Kingdom, 1 hour of labor can produce either 20 wines or 10 cloths.

 In the United States, 1 hour of labor can produce either 30 wines or 30 cloths.